arkency/posts/posts/2024-03-15-how-to-get-beaten-by-16-years-old-hack-in-2024.md

 ```

 What did we do in our project?
 We're not building Ruby IDEs for living.
-We do not need to support Ruby < 3.3.0.
+We do not need to support Ruby older than 3.3.0.

 Thus we've:

 * remained on stated explicit dependencies in `Gemfile`
-* opted out from conditional dependencies — removed `spec.extensions=` line in `ruby-debug-ide` fork, along with `ext/mkrf_conf.rb`
+* opted out from conditional dependencies — removed `spec.extensions=` line in `ruby-debug-ide` fork along with `ext/mkrf_conf.rb` file
 * enjoyed not seeing developers distracted by accidental complexity in the stack — without needig Bundler to support this pattern